Are you going mad with that tinnitus in your ears? Find out what causes tinnitus and whether you could have inherited it.

 - Head or neck traumas

-Tinnitus isn’t directly inherited.
-However, your genetics can play a role in this symptom.
-You can, for instance, inherit a tendency for your ear bone to change.
-Abnormal bone growth can trigger these changes and can be handed down through genetics.
-Here are a few other conditions you could have inherited that can result in ringing in the ear could be inherited from your parents, including:
+Generally, tinnitus isn’t an inherited condition.
+However, your genes can play a part in this condition.
+You can, as an example, inherit a tendency for your ear bone to change.
+Irregular bone growth can cause these changes and can be passed down through family genes.
+A few of the other conditions that can result in ringing in the ear could be inherited from your parents, including: